 The prize has been established to harness and promote interest in spirituality and psychiatry, and to motivate psychiatrists to build up evidence in this area as it relates to patients and practice.

-Eligible: All Members and Affiliates of the College and all medical students
+Eligible: All Members and Affiliates of the College and all psychiatry trainees and medical students.

-II.
-Entries will be no longer than 5000 words and should be submitted electronically where possible, in Word (double spaced).
+2. Entries should be no longer than 5,000 words and should be submitted electronically where possible, ideally in Word (double spaced).

-IV.
-The winning entry/entries, and all authors of shortlisted submissions, will be notified by 31 March following.
+4. The winning entry/entries, and all authors of shortlisted submissions, will be notified by 31 March the following year.
 Shortlisted papers will be eligible for publication on the Spirituality Special Interest Group website.